(Last revised: October 2024. See changelog at the bottom.)

 In the previous post I defined the notion of “learning from scratch” algorithms—a broad category that includes, among other things, any randomly-initialized machine learning algorithm (no matter how complicated), and any memory system that starts out empty.
 I then proposed a division of the brain into two parts based on whether or not they learn from scratch.
 Now I’m giving them names:

-The Learning Subsystem is the 96% of the brain that “learns from scratch”—basically the telencephalon and cerebellum.
+The Learning Subsystem is the >90% of the brain that “learns from scratch”, including the cortex, hippocampus, striatum, amygdala, cerebellum, and more.

 (See previous post for a more detailed anatomical breakdown.)